KeithIMyers/chromiumos-docs/developer_guide.md

 *   The [Go in Chromium OS] page provides information on using [Go] in Chromium OS, including recommendations for project organization, importing and managing third party packages, and writing ebuilds.
+*   The [SELinux](selinux.md) page provides information on SELinux in Chrome OS, including overview, writing policies, and trouboshooting.

 ### External documentation